jbkimble/checks-for-understanding/module-2/backend/week_two.md

 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
-  ActiveRecord is a object relationship manager which allows you to create relational databases with built in functions you can call on them.
+  'ActiveRecord is a object relationship manager which allows you to create relational databases with built in functions you' can call on them.

 2. What is a migration?
-  A migration is the structure of the database which allows it to be recreated
+  `A migration is the structure of the database which allows it to be recreated`

 3. How does a table relate to a model?
   A model contains methods